njuhugn/JumbaStar/README.md

 \subsubsection{Description}
 The Gradient Boosting Model is a special case of the function gradient descent view of boosting, which is a decision-tree method that grows trees sequentially: each tree is grown using information from previously grown trees.
 \subsubsection{Features}
-The features in GBM model is the same as those in GLM, which were ad\_id, depth and position.
+The features in GBM model was the same as those in GLM, which were ad\_id, depth and position.
 \subsubsection{Procedure}
 To meet the requirement of input data format for the gbm function in R, we first transformed our train dataset into one with non-clicks.
 We assigned a new column called ‘y’ for each dataset.
 For original train dataset, we assigned ‘y’ as 1, while for no-click train dataset, we assigned ‘y’ to 0.
 Meanwhile, we named ‘w’ and assigned values as the weight for further use.
 We combined the original train dataset and the transformed train dataset together and subsetted with weight greater than 0.
 By implementing gbm function in gbm R package, we were able to get the results.
 Also, all these works were done on EC2.
 \subsubsection{Results/AUC}